Kikobeats/farm-cli/README.md

 ![](https://i.imgur.com/BKQqOy4.png)

-`farm` allows you create a multi-process architecture from your CLI.
+`farm` allows allows you to create a resilient multi-process architecture from your CLI.
 It's based on [worker-farm](https://github.com/rvagg/node-worker-farm).

 > **Note**: See [examples](/examples) for common user case.